poseidon-framework/poseidon-framework.github.io/janno_details.md

 The `Collection_ID` column stores an additional, secondary identifier as it is often provided by collaboration partners (archaeologists, museums, collections) that provide specimen for archaeogenetic research.
 These identifiers might have a very heterogenous structure and may not be unique across different projects or institutions.
 The `Collection_ID` column is therefore a free form text field.

 The `Group_Name` column contains one or multiple group or population names for each individual, separated by `;`.
 The first entry must be identical to the one used in the genotype data for the respective sample in a Poseidon package.
-Assigning group and population names is a hard problem in archeogenetics ([Eisenmann et al. 2018](https://doi.org/10.1038/s41598-018-31123-z)), so the `.janno` file allows for more than one identifier.
+Assigning group and population names is a hard problem in archeogenetics ([@Eisenmann2018](https://doi.org/10.1038/s41598-018-31123-z)), so the `.janno` file allows for more than one identifier.

 ### Relations among samples/individuals

-To systematically document biological relationships uncovered among samples/individuals in one or multiple Poseidon datasets (e.g. with software like READ ([Kuhn et al. 2018](https://doi.org/10.1371/journal.pone.0195491)) or BREADR ([@Rohrlach2023](https://doi.org/10.1101/2023.04.17.537144)), the `.janno` file can be fit with a set of columns featuring the `Relation_*` prefix.
+To systematically document biological relationships uncovered among samples/individuals in one or multiple Poseidon datasets (e.g. with software like READ ([@MonroyKuhn2018](https://doi.org/10.1371/journal.pone.0195491)) or BREADR ([@Rohrlach2023](https://doi.org/10.1101/2023.04.17.537144)), the `.janno` file can be fit with a set of columns featuring the `Relation_*` prefix.
 They together should be capable to encode all kinds of pairwise, biological relationships an individual might have.

 `Relation_To` is a string list column (so: multiple values are possible if separated by `;`) that stores the `Poseidon_ID`s of other samples/individuals to which the current individual has some relationship.